Team and calls

 Simona Olivieri

-Simona Olivieri is Assistant Professor of Arabic language at Ca' Foscari University of Venice and Principal Investigator of the ALiDiM project.
+Simona Olivieri is Assistant Professor of Arabic language at Ca' Foscari University of Venice.
 Her research interests include Arabic language and linguistics, historical linguistics, philosophy of language, and digital humanities.
 In addition, Simona Olivieri does research on research integrity and ombudspersons for good research practice.

-Giovanni Carrera is a postdoctoral fellow at Ca' Foscari University of Venice and a researcher in the ALiDiM project.
-His research interests include Arabic language and linguistics, philosophy of language, semantic theory, logic and rhetoric in the Islamicate traditions, and digital humanities.
+Kevin Butts is a postdoctoral fellow at Ca' Foscari University of Venice and a researcher in the ALiDiM project.
+His research interests include Arabic language and linguistics, historical linguistics, and Islamic sciences.

 Salvatore Simone Termini